Important to know first

 Frequently Asked Questions

-I have a joint mortgage but can’t speak to the other account holder.
+I have a joint mortgage, but can’t speak to the other account holder.
 Can I still apply for a payment holiday?

-You can still apply but will need to call us on 0800 169 6333 and select option 0.
+You can still apply, but will need to call us.

 How long will it take you to process my request for a mortgage payment holiday?

-If you have a mortgage payment due in the next 7 working days which you will be unable to make, please call us on 0800 169 6333 and select option 0.
+If you have a mortgage payment due in the next 7 working days that you'll be unable to make, please call us.

 I want to end my payment holiday early, what should I do?